 Cost: Depends on the hike

 Art nerds, unite!
-Hoof it to Pioneer Square every 1st Thursday, Capitol Hill or West Seattle every 2nd Thursday, or Queen Anne every 3rd Thursday for Seattle’s neighborhood Art Walks.
+Hoof it to Pioneer Square every 1st Thursday, Capitol Hill or West Seattle every 2nd Thursday, or just check here for all the Seattle’s neighborhood Art Walks.
 Once there, wander around neighborhoods to peer curiously at locally made arts and crafts, listen to live music, and drink free—if not very cheap—wine.
 If you want to see art nearly every day of the week, look no further than here.